realnoob007/ChuanhuGPT4Free/modules/models/README.md

 > **Note**
 >
-> For detailed installation and usage instructions, please refer to [the wiki page of this project](https://github.com/GaiZhenbiao/ChuanhuChatGPT/wiki/使用教程).
+> For detailed installation and usage instructions, please refer to [the wiki page of ChuanhuChatGPT](https://github.com/GaiZhenbiao/ChuanhuChatGPT/wiki/使用教程).

 ## Troubleshooting